-There are several traditions that describe how Whāngārei (now pronounced with two long vowels) was named.
+There are several histories that describe how Whāngārei (pronounced with two long vowels) was named.

 Te Whanga-o-Reitū or Te Whanga-o-Reipae

 One meaning of ‘whanga’ is harbour; these names mean the harbour of Reitū, or the harbour of Reipae.
 Two sisters, Reitū and Reipae, flew from Waikato in the form of two birds.
 Reipae stayed at the Kaipara.
 Reitū flew on and was seduced by Manaia in the harbour that bears her name.
 A variation of this tradition is that Reitū and Reipae arrived on the back of a single bird and that Reipae married Tāhuhu-pōtiki there.

 Another tradition says ‘whanga’ means to wait and ‘rei’ to ambush.
 Whangarei is a rock (Castle Rock) opposite Marsden Point, where sentries kept watch over the harbour.
 This version of the name means to lie in wait.

 Whangarei can also mean to gather.
 Ngātiwai named the harbour Whangarei-te-rerenga-parāoa (the gathering place of whales) because whales gathered there to feed during summer.
 Another interpretation is that the harbour was a gathering place for chiefs.